GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 The order of the dimensions within the key is up to you.

-To illustrate how dimensions make up a key structure, we'll be using a binary representation, which is why the Campaign ID (first bits) is the rightmost one, and the product category (last bits) is the leftmost one.
+To illustrate how dimensions make up a key structure, we'll be using a binary representation, which is why the Campaign ID (first bits) is the right-most one, and the product category (last bits) is the left-most one.

-Within each dimension, the most significant bit—the one that carries the greatest numerical value—is the leftmost bit.
-The least significant bit—the one that carries the smallest numerical value—is the rightmost bit.
+Within each dimension, the most significant bit—the one that carries the greatest numerical value—is the left-most bit.
+The least significant bit—the one that carries the smallest numerical value—is the right-most bit.

 Let's see how you would use a key structure map to decode a key.